Heart Valve Diseases

 Key points about heart valve disease

-- Heart valve disease is when 1 or more of the heart’s 4 valves don’t work right.
+- Heart valve disease is when one or more of the heart’s valves don’t work right.

 - There are 2 main heart valve problems.
 A heart valve may leak (regurgitation).
 Or it may become narrowed (stenosis).

-- One cause of heart valve disease is coronary heart disease and heart attack.
+- One cause of heart valve disease is coronary artery disease and heart attack.

 - Some common symptoms are chest pain, palpitations from irregular heartbeats, fatigue, and dizziness.